 Technology, over the years, has enhanced the music-listening experience for everyone.
-Right from the invention of the first personal music system – the Walkman – down to exciting features available in today’s smartphones, subscription to music applications, on-demand streaming music, technological advancements in the quality of music and sound delivered via noise cancelling headphones, custom fitted ear buds, advanced quality sound systems in vehicles and many other such sound experience enhancing equipment, music has become an integral part of life.
+Right from the invention of the first personal music system – the Walkman – down to exciting features available in today’s smartphones, subscription to music applications, on-demand streaming music, technological advancements in the quality of music and sound delivered via noise-canceling headphones, custom-fitted earbuds, advanced quality sound systems in vehicles and many other such sound experience-enhancing equipment, music has become an integral part of life.

 Dangers of using headphones on the road

 Using headphones or earbuds while on the road increases the risks of accidents as the users cannot hear a vehicle or the honking from a vehicle.
 Moreover, headphone usage also increases the probability of people becoming easy crime victims.
-Our St. Louis auto accident attorney explains that usage of headphones to listen to music reduces an individual’s ability to be aware of their surroundings, hear, or detect any activity or motion around them.
+Using headphones to listen to music reduces an individual’s ability to be aware of their surroundings, hear, or detect any activity or motion around them.

 Rise in deaths and injuries due to headphones

 The number of subscriptions for paid music services has risen from eight million in 2010 to an unbelievable 41 million in 2014, a huge rise in just four years.
 While the numbers are great for music companies and music lovers all around, there is a growing concern with respect to increases in death rates due to on-road accidents.
 A report published in journal Injury Prevention by the University of Maryland, School of Medicine and the University of Maryland Medical Center in Baltimore, found that between 2004 and 2011, there were about 116 deaths reported of pedestrians wearing headphones.